 Plan Review Submittals: firstname.lastname@example.org

 If the application is sent via email, call 770-278-7155 to make the payment with a credit or debit card (Visa, Mastercard, Discover).

 Land Disturbance Permit Applications

-- Residential: New subdivision (Primary Permittee)
+- Commercial & New Subdivision: New commercial development & re-development, new subdivision (Primary Permittee)

 - Single Family Residence: Residential lot not located within an existing subdivision

 - Tertiary Permittee: Residential lots that are located within an existing subdivision

 - Linear Transportation Projects: Construction projects on traveled ways including but not limited to roads, sidewalks, multi-use paths and trails, and airport runways and taxiways.

 - Stormwater Final Plat Requirements:

 Land Disturbance Review Checklist (All Departments)